yijunwang0805/covid-19/SEIR Forecast_Yijun Wang & Owen Xu/README.md

 Unlike transmissibility and catchment size, our estimates suggested that a 50% reduction in initial infectious ```I(0)``` would have a negligible effect on epidemic dynamics.

 ### Limitation
-- Due to medical supply and hospital bed shortage, the real number of infectious is not proportionately reflected by the number of confirm counts.
-- Assumption of homogeneous feature across city might not be true.
-- Assumption of consistent reaction before and during the epidemic is irrational, given that people take non-pharmeceutical intervention such as wearing facial mask and urban and rural area would take the heterogeneous intervention.
+- Our findings are critically dependent on the assumptions underpinning our model, and the timing and reporting of confirm cases.
+It is also vulnerable to variation in medical supply, heterogeneity across cities, and consistent behavior during the epidemic.

 ### Disclaimer
 - Data uses API from [BlankerL](https://github.com/BlankerL/DXY-COVID-19-Crawler), which is an infection data realtime crawler.
 The data source is [Ding Xiang Yuan](https://3g.dxy.cn/newh5/view/pneumonia).